Heading to Providence Park? Here are the Best Ways to Get There

 Don’t own a bike?
 Use Biketown.
 Starting at 8 cents/minute plus a $5 one-time startup fee, you can ride throughout the city without purchasing a bike.
 Make sure to wear a helmet!

 There’s Biketown parking across the street from Providence Park and extended bike parking available on the corner of SW Morrison & 18th.

 - Easy connection between transportation methods

 - Unreliable for the trip home, as you can’t reserve scooters in advance

 BOTTOM LINE: Scooters offer a fairly cheap and easy way to travel, but they’re probably best for those only a short distance to the park, and you may have to find another way to get home post-game.

-Another often overlooked option are shared e-scooters.
-The current scooter companies in town are Bird, Lime, Razor, and Spin.
+Another often overlooked option are shared e-scooters like Lime and Spin.
 Check out our blog for more tips on riding and integrating scooters with transit.

 Good news for scooter riders (scooterers? scootees?) — there’s designated scooter parking on SW Morrison between 18th and 20th and on the south side of Morrison between 17th and 18th.

 These areas keep the scooters out of the public’s way and make it easier for you to find a ride post-match.
 It is worth considering another way of getting home, as it’s not guaranteed a scooter will be close by.